jhogsett/linkit/README.md

     * git config --global user.email "{YOUR EMAIL}"
     * git config --global user.name "{YOUR FULL NAME}"

+        Tip: use git config --list to confirm the settings

 1. Set up Git for pulling and pushing commits

     A _git pull_ is a _git fetch_ followed by a _git merge_.
 To do the merge, Git needs to know how.
 (One might think this would have been set up correctly to begin with, since Git comes pre-installed.)